Intro

 The Solution: State Machine + Navigation Layer

-Instead of views directly navigating to other views, separate concerns into three layers:
+With this approach, instead of views directly navigating to other views, we separate concerns into three layers:

 All state is read-only outside the state machine.
 Changes happen only by sending events.
 The state machine processes events, updates state, and emits commands that the navigation layer reacts to.